janorga/tablefy/README.md

 # Navigate to the STAT column (use ← →)
 # Press 'f' to filter
 # Type "S" to show only sleeping processes (S, Ss, S+, etc.)
+# Notice the filter indicator and see matches update in real-time
 # Press Enter to apply filter
 # Now navigate, scroll, and zoom through only the matching rows
+# Column widths are now optimized for the filtered data
 # Press 'c' to clear filter and go back to all processes
 ```